 The Head of Internal Audit has provided an overall opinion in relation to the framework of governance, risk management and controls at Broadland District Council.
-For 2022/23 a reasonable assurance grading overall has been given.
+For 2023/24 a reasonable assurance grading overall has been given.

-As recommended by the Head of Internal Audit, the Council's annual governance statement will include details of any internal audit actions that remain outstanding from work carried out in year.
+As recommended by the Head of Internal Audit, the Council's annual governance statement will include details of any internal audit actions that remain outstanding from work carried out in year and any limited opinions from the year.